rfo909/CFT/doc/Doc.md

 8: 9
 ```

-It is worth noting that in this case, the body of each loop is all code following the "-&gt; var"
+It is worth noting that in this case, the body of each loop is all code following the "-> var"
 construct.
 But this can be changed using the "pipe" symbol, which "closes" all loops.

 ## The PIPE symbol